 To get started, simply record your workers talking using a smartphone, and then transcribe the conversation.
 Once you’ve captured this information, you can structure it depending on your needs and level of digitization.
-For example, using a digital MOS platform, you can write a new standard operating procedure (SOP) or create new checklists or instructional manuals within the knowledge base.
+For example, using a connected worker platform, you can write a new standard operating procedure (SOP) or create new checklists or instructional manuals within the knowledge base.
 No matter what system you use — whether you have some digital tools in place or none at all — capturing the knowledge of your workers before they leave and then transforming it into a usable format is your starting point.

 Let us show you how to solve the skill gap on your factory floor

 As already mentioned, keeping knowledge locked in the minds of a few critical operators poses a significant risk when these operators retire.
 Already, many manufacturers are using a variety of strategies to transfer the knowledge from older operators to younger operators including formal training programs, job shadowing and apprenticeships.
 Another strategy is to implement a digital system that facilitates the knowledge-sharing process.
 For example, connected worker platforms like 4Industry include a comprehensive, digital knowledge base that can be continually updated and expanded upon.
 While working alongside and conversing with older operators, a younger operator can simply input what he or she learns directly into the platform as a text-based article, step-by-step checklist, video tutorial — and more.

 3. Mobile-Enable Your Workforce